 In most instances, the probate proceedings are straight forward and the Last Will is admitted to probate or validated by the Court.
 The Court will then generally appoint an Executor who can administer the estate and distribute the estate assets according to the Will provisions.

 Occasionally, the validity of the Last Will may be contested or the Court may determine on its own that certain formalities or aspects of the Last Will presented to it prevent the Court from admitting it to probate.
+A wills and probate lawyer can help New York City residents understand this process.
 There are numerous procedures that can be involved with determining the validity of a Will.
 One common process is provided by the New York Surrogate's Court Procedure Act Section 1404.
 This statute allows certain persons who are interested in the estate to obtain information and pre-trial testimony regarding the preparation and the execution of the Will.
 Testimony can be obtained from the attorney who drafted the Will and the witnesses who signed the Will when it was executed by the decedent.
 If there appears to be valid problems regarding the Will, objections can be filed and there can be a trial of the Will Contest.

 Since the decedent is no longer alive to tell or explain his or her desires, it is up to the Court to make sure that the Last Will filed with the Court is a valid document expressing the decedent's wishes.
 Wills and probate Court protect the decedent's estate plan.

-Do you need a lawyer or have any questions about a probate matter or your estate?
+Do you need a New York City wills and probate attorney or have any questions about a probate matter or your estate?
 Contact me by phone at (212) 355-2575 or by e-mail